-The first step in returning to safe operation is developing a plan to ensure you are minimizing the risk of COVID-19 appropriately and communicating that plan to employees (this is a must!)
+The first step in working safely during COVID is developing a plan to ensure you are minimizing the risk of COVID-19 appropriately and communicating that plan to employees (this is a must!)
 While you are not required to submit your plans for approval by WorkSafeBC, you may be asked to provide them during a WorkSafeBC inspection.

 Workplace Organization and Arrangement

 Long gone are the days of hotdesking and after years of promoting the benefits of open office plans it’s all being called into question.